Vern14/Vern14/README.md

 # Yo!
-I'm Vernon and I do :robot::mobile_phone::cloud: engineery things
+I'm Vernon and I do :robot::mobile_friendly::cloud: engineery things

 ### I'm a big fan of Google Cloud